CorentinLabelle/Brainstorm-Tool/README.md

 Pipelines can be saved in two different formats, either `MAT` or `JSON`.
 Executing a MATLAB `M` file will not be an option.

 ### `MAT`
 This is the easiest solution.
 Using the [interface](https://neuroimage.usc.edu/brainstorm/Tutorials/PipelineEditor?highlight=%28pipeline%29#Saving_a_pipeline) from the compiled version of Brainstorm, pipelines can be created and exported to `MAT` files.
-Currently, the online tool uses the 13-FEb-2024 version of Brainstorm (updated every couple of months).
+Currently, the online tool uses the 13-FEb-2024 version of Brainstorm (updated every couple of months through 2024).
 You can download the latest version of Brainstorm compiled [here](https://neuroimage.usc.edu/bst/download.php).

 #### Online tool version vs Brainstorm version
 - Brainstorm Online Tool v1.0.2 uses Brainstorm 13-Feb-2024